Privacy notice for children and young people

 What information do we use?

-We use your information when it relates to the family court proceedings.
+We use your information when it relates to the family court proceedings, surveys or when you submit general enquiries.
 This may include information such as:

 - Your personal details: your name, address and date of birth;